-Over the long term for nearly all investors a successful transition leads to enhanced projected returns when compared to scenarios associated with higher temperature outcomes, due to lower physical damages under a successful transition scenario.
+Over the long-term, for nearly all investors, a successful transition leads to enhanced projected returns when compared to scenarios associated with higher temperature outcomes, due to lower physical damages under a successful transition scenario.

-The quantitative analysis in this report highlights the negative financial impact associated with the Failed Transition and the corresponding need for trustees to invest to support a successful transition within their fiduciary duty.
+The quantitative analysis in the 2023 report highlights the negative financial impact associated with the Failed Transition and the corresponding need for trustees to invest to support a successful transition within their fiduciary duty.

-The Trustee note that due to the fact the Plan is 100% invested in matching assets via LDI and Corporate Bonds, the funding level impacts are not as material for the Plan in comparison to schemes invested in growth assets (e.g. equities).
-However, the analysis highlights that negative scenarios could materially impact market conditions, and the Trustee will be aware of this at the point it pursues further buy-in/buy-out opportunities for the Plan.
+The Trustee note that due to the fact the Plan is 100% invested in matching assets via LDI, corporate bonds and a bulk annuity policy, the funding level impacts are not as material for the Plan in comparison to, for example, schemes invested in growth assets (e.g. equities).
+However, the analysis highlighted that negative scenarios could materially impact market conditions, and the Trustee will be aware of this at the point it pursues further buy-in/buy-out opportunities for the Plan.